electrickery/ps2keyboard2matrix/README.md

 ![The prototype board](ps2-ct80-keyboardConverter1.0.jpg)

 The KiCAD files of the next version of the board will be added later.
-The v1.0 has to many bugs to release.
+The v1.0 has too many bugs to release.

 ![Schema for the expected version 1.1](keyboardEmuMT.V1.1.kicad_sch.pdf)